-In a year of unprecedented births, the zoo also broke several attendance records.
-Total visitation was 372,139—the highest total attendance in more than 15 years and an 8.3 percent increase over 2011.
-February, March, May and August returned monthly totals not seen in more than a decade.
+In a year of unprecedented births, the zoo breaks several attendance records.
+Total visitation is 372,139—the highest total attendance in more than 15 years and an 8.3 percent increase over 2011.
+February, March, May and August return monthly totals not seen in more than a decade.

-Fennec fox kit, Moose, the son of Rhiona and Copper, is born March 23.
-He is the fifth kit born to the pair.
+Fennec fox kit, Moose, is born March 23.
+He is the fifth kit born to Rhiona and Copper.

-Patas monkey, Grace, the fifth born at the zoo, arrives April 29.
-She is the first offspring for mother, Becca, since she arrived at the zoo.
+Patas monkey, Grace, is born April 29.
+She is the fifth patas baby born at the zoo and the first offspring for mother, Becca.

 A female reindeer, Derby, is born May 4.
-Named in honor of her birth on Derby Day (running of the Kentucky Derby), she is the first calf born at the zoo since 2002 and the largest born to date.
+Named in honor of her birth on the running of the Kentucky Derby, she is the first calf born at the zoo since 2002 and the largest born to date.